Lomesh2000/audio-video-metadata/README.md

-# RS epx - Video Feature Extraction Pipeline
+# RS exp - Video Feature Extraction Pipeline

 This repository contains a comprehensive pipeline for extracting multimodal features from video content.
 It is designed to generate rich metadata for Recommendation Systems (RecSys), specifically for creating item embeddings and training sequence-aware models.